leonard-palm/compose-state-events/README.md

 A new way to implement One-Time-UI-Events (former SingleLiveEvent) in a Compose world.

-This library will help you to avoid implementing any antipatterns regarding One-Time-UI-Events as despribed by Manuel Vivo's [article](https://medium.com/androiddevelopers/viewmodel-one-off-event-antipatterns-16a1da869b95).
+This library will help you to avoid implementing any antipatterns regarding One-Time-UI-Events as described by Manuel Vivo's [article](https://medium.com/androiddevelopers/viewmodel-one-off-event-antipatterns-16a1da869b95).

 See the samples below on how to effectively use `StateEvent` in your view's state and `EventEffect` in your composables.